-You can associate the data object with an intelligent structure model and directly parse input from text, CSV, XML, or JSON input files, as well as PDF forms, Microsoft Word tables, or Microsoft Excel.
+You can associate the data object with an intelligent structure model and directly parse input from CSV, XML, Avro, or JSON input files.

 You can pass any payload format directly from source to target in Streaming mappings.
 You can project columns in binary format pass a payload from source to target in its original form or to pass a payload format that is not supported.